A Better World For A Better Me

 On the 28th of March 2014, we conducted a Disability Equality Workshop for 23 employees of Tata Realty in Chennai.
 The aim of the workshop was to introduce the concept of disability as well as to promote empathy, understanding and inclusion of all abilities.
-The session specifically threw light on the perceptions about the disabilities and ways to interact with the persons with disability.
+The session specifically threw light on the perceptions about disabilities and ways to interact with persons with disabilities.
 Self Advocate Malvika Iyer shared her experiences of using a prosthetic arm.

 A large number of people participated in the workshop including the CEO, the General Manager, Senior Manager, Assistant General Manager, consultants, Senior Executives and trainees.
 The concept that “a disabled person does not need sympathy, he needs to be treated equally” was put across to the participants clearly and forcefully.

 The feedback from the participants of the workshop was positive.
-Senior Executive Mr. Tamil Mani wrote in his feedback form:
+Senior Executive Mr Tamil Mani wrote in his feedback form:

 “The Session was really good and positive.
 It’s clearly delivered the message that disabled and Non-Disabled are equally special in their own talent & attitude and they need accompany not sympathy